XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 1.2 Frame Format and Data Transmission¶

-All commands and responses follow the following frame format:
+All commands and responses follow this frame format:

 Field | Bytes | Description |